ALL POSTS

 Explaining Coffee Cupping

-7 min read
+9 min read

-Last edit: Oct 30, 2024
+Last edit: Nov 29, 2024

-What is Coffee Cupping?
+What is Coffee Tasting (Cupping)?

 Essentially, cupping or cup-tasting is a process of extracting coffee with an immersion method using nothing else but coarsely ground coffee, almost boiling water and a vessel to hold a brew.

-Coffee producers, Baristas, Roasters, Q-graders and other coffee professionals widely use cuppings to evaluate the quality of the coffee, describe the flavor profile and maintain the consistency of the production roasts.
+Coffee producers, Baristas, Roasters, Q-graders, and other coffee professionals widely use cuppings to evaluate the quality of the coffee, describe the flavor profile, and maintain the consistency of the production roasts.

 Cup-tasting sessions are also used for making purchase decisions by all the actors of the industry, such as green coffee buyers and traders, roasters and in some cases coffee shops.